Meet Lacy Finn Borgo

 I am an eternal being in whom God dwells and delights.
 (A phrase I have often heard from James Bryan Smith.)
 I am still learning to live into those words.

 Somewhere along the way I earned a Bachelor of Arts in English and a Teaching Certificate from University of Texas, Permian Basin, a Masters of Science in Education from State University, New York and graduated from the Renovaré Institute for Spiritual Formation.
 I have a Doctor of Ministry degree in Leadership and Spiritual Formation from Portland Seminary formerly known as George Fox Evangelical Seminary.
 I also received my spiritual direction training from Portland Seminary.
+I have been trained as a supervisor of spiritual directors through the Mercy Center.

 I teach and provide spiritual direction for the Renovaré Institute as well as the Doctor of Ministry in Spiritual Direction at Fuller Theological Seminary.
 I teach classes on spiritual direction and spiritual formation at Portland Seminary and serve as a faculty advisor for the DMin. in Leadership and Spiritual Formation.

 My first experience of God was in a grove of Aspen trees when I was about five years old.
 I became wonderfully aware of the Spirit's presence and pursuit of me.
 Later, when I was a teenager I fell in love with Jesus.
 Over the years my relationship with God has grown and changed, deepened and transformed.
-Everyday of my over forty years of life has been a gift of coming to know and experience a richer love of God, of others and maybe most miraculously even myself.
+Everyday of my nearly fifty years of life has been a gift of coming to know and experience a richer love of God, of others and maybe most miraculously even myself.
 Good Dirt Ministries is an overflow of that love.

 My greatest joy and honor is to walk with others as they seek to walk with God.
-Sometimes that looks like teaching or leading retreats, other times it looks like spiritual direction but mostly it looks like friendship.
+Sometimes that looks like teaching or leading retreats, other times it looks like spiritual direction or supervision but mostly it looks like friendship.